GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
-Now they have two problems.
+> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
 >
-> ~ *Jamie Zawinski*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts